simongravelle/nmrformd/README.md

 are given in the [documentation](https://nmrformd.readthedocs.io/en/latest/).
-The documentation also contains a description of the theory behind dipolar dipolar NMR calculations, as well as a explanation of some common pitfalls of NMR calculations.
+The documentation also contains a description of the theory behind dipolar dipolar NMR calculations, as well as details on some common pitfalls of NMR calculations.

 <p float="left">
     <a href="https://nmrformd.readthedocs.io/en/latest/">